 - Hot Mix Asphalt (HMA) Crack Treatments are the standard fix for working cracks on an asphalt surface.
 These cracks are blown out and sealed flush with a rubberized sealant to prevent water intrusion. - Fog Seals provide a thin asphalt coating over existing pavement.
 This treatment seals aggregate in place and prevents water permeation and oxidation of the asphalt binder. - Non-Structural Overlays do not contribute to a pavement's structural capacity.
-These treatments use thin layers of asphalt (1/2-1 1⁄2 inches) applied on top of existing pavement, with or without milling prior to placement.
+These treatments use thin layers of asphalt (1/2- 11⁄2 inches) applied on top of existing pavement, with or without milling prior to placement.
 They improve surface ride quality and drainage and help seal the surface from water permeation and oxidation. - Chip Seals consist of a thin layer of emulsified asphalt applied to the road surface, which is topped with an aggregate usually consisting of crushed stone or slag.
 They are often finished with a second application of emulsion on top of the aggregate.
-The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface. - Microsurfacing is a very thin application of cold mixture of emulsified asphalt and aggregate.
+The treatment seals the underlying asphalt from water permeation and oxidation, and provides a renewed, high friction driving surface.

+- Microsurfacing is a very thin application of cold mixture of emulsified asphalt and aggregate.
 Additives can be included to alter the final properties of the binder and/or decrease curing time to allow earlier opening of the treated roadway to traffic.
 The treatment seals the underlying pavement from water permeation and oxidation and provides a renewed high-friction driving surface.
-It can also be used to fill in pavement ruts, restoring an even driving surface.

-- Ultra-Thin Hot Mix Asphalt Overlays are similar to microsurfacing but utilize hot asphalt binder.
+It can also be used to fill in pavement ruts, restoring an even driving surface. - Ultra-Thin Hot Mix Asphalt Overlays are similar to microsurfacing but utilize hot asphalt binder.
 They are typically more expensive to place than microsurfacing. - Hot In-Place Asphalt Recycling heats up existing pavement to soften the binder.
-The heated material is then removed and mixed with additional virgin asphalt binder and used to repave the roadway. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base and subbase, with new material.
+The heated material is then removed and mixed with additional virgin asphalt binder and used to repave the roadway. - Structural Crush and Shape recycles pavement by pulverizing existing material (including base and sub-base) and blending it with a new binding agent.
+The new mix is then used to repave the same road and is sometimes topped with a new surface layer of asphalt. - Full-Depth Reconstruction is the replacement of the entire roadway structure, including the base and subbase, with new material.
 It is used only when there is no salvage value to any of the existing components.

-Summary of 2022 Ratings
+Summary of 2023 Ratings